 You may be able to take the deduction if you, your spouse, or a dependent you claim on your tax return was a student enrolled at or attending an eligible educational institution.
-The deduction is based on the amount of qualified education expenses you paid for the student in 2013 for academic periods beginning in 2013 and those beginning in the first 3 months of 2014.
+The deduction is based on the amount of qualified education expenses you paid for the student in 2017 for academic periods beginning in 2017 or beginning in the first 3 months of 2018.

-Generally, in order to claim the deduction for education expenses for a dependent, you must have paid the expenses in 2013 and must claim an exemption for the student as a dependent on your 2013 tax return (line 6c of Form 1040 or 1040A).
+Generally, in order to claim the deduction for education expenses for a dependent, you must have paid the expenses in 2017 and must claim an exemption for the student as a dependent on your 2017 tax return (line 6c of Form 1040 or 1040A).
 For additional information, see chapter 6 of Pub.
 970.